 These companies are valued at less than 10,000 crores in market cap.
 Here, we have small companies that try to become the next mid-cap and then the large-cap too.
 You can also make a sub-category for small caps known as “Microcaps”.
 They are those under a 1000 crore market cap.

 Now, the current situation where the market is overvalued comes especially from those under Midcap and small-cap companies.

-Market is in the overvalued zone if you consider Mr. Warren Buffett’s “Market cap to GDP ratio” as a base of analysis.
-THe said ratio is hovering way over 100 since long time and this has been a sign of concern for Value investors.
+The market is in the overvalued zone if you consider Mr. Warren Buffett’s “Market cap to GDP ratio” as a base of analysis.
+The said ratio is hovering way over 100 for a long time and this has been a sign of concern for Value investors.

 As I said, a high valuation in a large-cap company with high growth potential is not the same as a high valuation in any small and mid-cap company with high growth potential.
 Because the issues and difficulties faced by large-cap companies are those that the company may be able to handle but this isn’t the case under those small and mid-cap companies.

 And, when we see that the entire rally has been predominantly at small and mid-cap space.
 It is the right time to re-check and reevaluate your holdings.